python/peps/pep-0684-per-interpreter-gil.rst

 No behavior or APIs are intended to change due to this proposal, with one exception noted in `the next section <Extension Modules_>`_.
 The existing C-API for managing interpreters will preserve its current behavior, with new behavior exposed through new API.
-No other APIs or runtime behavior is meant to change, including compatibility with the stable ABI.
+No other API or runtime behavior is meant to change, including compatibility with the stable ABI.